 On July 7, Resources from TX-TF1 were moved towards northeast Texas as Hurricane Beryl moved to the east.
 TX-TF1 boat squads conducted joint training with Texas Intrastate Fire Mutual Aid System (TIFMAS), and Texas Military Department (TMD) on possible storm scenarios.
 On July 8, as the storm passed teams coordinated with local jurisdictions to provide support.
+On July 13, all USAR resources were released.
+TX-TF1 has a logistics package supporting the RSA at NRG.

 Texas A&M AgriLife Extension Service (AgriLife): As of July 16, in the State of Texas Assessment Portal there were 389 AgSTAT submissions with 98 of those requesting AgriLife assistance so we will be working with the county extension agent to follow up with those landowners.
 Two damage assessment teams (eight personnel total) remain in Brazoria County and two teams remain in Fort Bend County conducting iSTAT and pSTAT assessments.
 AgriLife also has one DAR Agent supporting the IST, three members staffing the SOC, two DAR Agents (DA Team 4) and one Area Chief at the Port of Houston supporting staging efforts.

-Texas A&M Engineering Extension Service Public Works Response Team (TEEX/PWRT): On July 16, the PWRT strike team in Surfside Beach worked on cleaning and restoring the city's wastewater system, as well as helping with critical infrastructure assessments with AgriLife and TDEM.
-One PWRT member continues to move commodities at NRG, and one is acting as a liaison at FEMA's Generator Staging Base in Angleton.
+Texas A&M Engineering Extension Service Public Works Response Team (TEEX/PWRT): On July 17, the Surfside Beach strike team continued cleaning and restoring the city's wastewater system.
+One PWRT member is continuing to move commodities at NRG, and one is acting as a liaison at FEMA's Generator Staging Base in Angleton.